ZivaVatra/flac2all/USAGE-CLUSTERED.md

 ## Output ##

-In the example above, we specified multiple codecs at once "vorbis,mp3,test", which means flac2all will convert to mp3 and vorbis at the same time, while also doing a test on each and every flac file (outputing ".ana" files).
+In the example above, we specified multiple codecs at once "vorbis,mp3,test", which means flac2all will convert to mp3 and vorbis at the same time, while also doing a test on each and every flac file (outputting ".ana" files).

 The output structure would create a subfolder for each codec.
 In the case of our example, it would look like this:
 ```